 As the weather turns warmer, the mind naturally turns to summer fun.
 Backyard BBQs, outdoor adventures, and most notably, baseball.
 Specifically, one of the sports most beloved characters, Yogi Berra.

 Yogi wasn’t just a baseball legend with 15 years as an All-Star and 3 MVP awards.
 He was also a philosopher of sorts, known the world over for his “Yogi-isms,” quirky turns of phrase that were somehow profound in their simplicity (ok, sometimes they were just plain funny).

-His wisdom is appropriate in many situations, including healthcare security.
+His wisdom is appropriate in many situations, including cyber security.
 Who knew we could learn so much from a grumbly old baseball catcher from Missouri…

 1. “It’s like deja-vu all over again.”

 Deja-vu is exactly what we feel about the headlines we all see every day.
-Stories about new cyber-attacks at healthcare facilities are so commonplace that they’ve almost become easy to ignore.
+Stories about new cyber-attacks are so commonplace that they’ve almost become easy to ignore.
 Except that they can’t be.
-90% of hospitals were hit with a breach in the last year, and most of them had up to five attacks to report.
 One look at the Norse map of live cyber-attacks happening around the world right now confirms that we are all under siege.
 If you haven’t been hit by an attack yet, you will be.
 If you have been hit, expect to be hit again.
 And again.
 As long as there are attackers, there will be attacks.

 So what can be done about it?